Skype retires older apps for Windows and more as it pushes new features

 But the growing field of competition from the likes of WhatsApp, Messenger, Viber, WeChat, Snapchat, Kik and more has produced an ever-crowded market.
 Skype’s features were leapfrogged, and the platform itself also became a hotbed for spam and contacts you might prefer not to have.
 So while Skype has a long and popular legacy, many have moved on from using it as their default messaging and phoning app of choice.

-We asked, but Skype did not provide us with updated user numbers — let alone any data about what platforms they are using, and thus just how many people might get affected by this latest spate of spring cleaning.
+We asked, but Skype did not provide us with updated user numbers — let alone any data about what platforms they are using, and thus just how many people might be affected by this latest spate of spring cleaning.

-What we do know is that Skype is regularly one of the most popular free apps on iOS and Android, and Skype itself tells us that there have been 2 trillion minutes of free Skype video calls since 2006, with 3 billion minutes of calls being made each day, and total Skype downloads now at over 1 billion.
+What we do know is that Skype is regularly one of the most popular free apps on iOS and Android, and Skype itself tells us there have been 2 trillion minutes of free Skype video calls since 2006, with 3 billion minutes of calls being made each day, and total Skype downloads now at over 1 billion.

-A recent article in Wired about the new app update, featuring an interview with the Microsoft’s corporate VP of Skype Amritansh Raghav, notes 300 million users — a figure we’ve seen quoted elsewhere and appears to be from last year.
+A recent article in Wired about the new app update, featuring an interview with Microsoft’s corporate VP of Skype Amritansh Raghav, notes 300 million users — a figure we’ve seen quoted elsewhere and appears to be from last year.
 As a point of comparison, WhatsApp and Facebook Messenger each have 1.2 billion users.

 The two notes follow below: